LaurentVeyssier/Predict-author-not-using-content-thanks-to-Machine-Learning/README.md

 # Results

+The trained model is evaluated on unseen text data (10% of the corpus).
+The model then predicts the corresponding author.

 The performance achieved is close to perfection.
 Achieved classification accuracy is above 99% in average with f1-scores > 0.99 on all authors.
 The model is able to predict the author based on a sample of text using only function words with nearly perfect accuracy !

 ![](metrics.jpg)